Welcome to Bloxham Grove Academy

 Latest NewsSuccessful Application for a new free special school, Bloxham Grove Academy

-Bloxham Grove Academy is currently expected to open in September 2022.
+It is expected that Bloxham Grove Academy will open in 2022/2023.
 There has been a delay to this project due to highways works required on the roads around the...